LilyAsFlora/Ririi/README.md

 ### Adjectives

 Adjectives take three standard forms: positive, comparative, and superlative.
+Adjectives must use the ending _-e_ when describing plural nouns.
+Since they act like nouns, they should agree in case.
+This is done by taking the noun's case inflection (e.g. _-am_) and appending it as a prefix to the adjective.

+_Rīuge amtwū chānam._ — I speak hard truth.

 | Positive            | Comparative                | Superlative                 |
 |---------------------|----------------------------|-----------------------------|